Supervisors & Proposed Research Topics

 Thus, the research should be an interpretation based on a cultural anthropological fieldwork.
 The field of research can be the study of any religious institution/community, but it can also examine any spiritual phenomenon, group or activity outside the religious institution.

-Moreover, the focus of the research may also be on social phenomena that cannot be directly identified as religious or spiritual (national myths and rituals, media rituals, modern myths and popular culture, sports, etc.) which the Phd student will also research and interpret using the approaches and methodologies of anthropology of religion.
+Moreover, the focus of the research may also be on social phenomena that cannot be directly identified as religious or spiritual (national myths and rituals, media rituals, modern myths and popular culture, sports, etc.) which the PhD student will also research and interpret using the approaches and methodologies of anthropology of religion.

 Research can relate to the following phenomena and problems: